Official recording of children who die immediately after birth

 The following persons must carry out the notification, in the following order of precedence:

-• The director of the hospital in which the child was born
+• the director of the hospital in which the child was born

-• The doctor or midwife who was present at the birth
+• the doctor or midwife who was present at the birth

-• The father, the mother or a parent, if they are able to do so within the notification period of one week (e.g. in the case of home births)
+• the father, the mother or a parent, if they are able to do so within the notification period of one week (e.g. in the case of home births)

-• The authority or police department conducting investigations into the birth
+• the authority or police department conducting investigations into the birth

-• Other persons who have knowledge of the birth based on their own observation
+• other persons who have knowledge of the birth based on their own observation

 Some registry offices and hospitals cooperate with one another, so that the hospitals concerned send the registry office the documents required together with the ‘Notification of birth’ (Anzeige der Geburt) form.
 Please enquire at your hospital or at the competent registry office.

 In the case of home births the birth or death of a child may only be registered if a confirmation of birth/medical confirmation of death issued by a doctor or midwife is available or the birth or death is not doubtful due to other circumstances.
-The doctor or the midwife must hand the confirmation to the parents.
-If they are not known to the doctor or the midwife, they must send the confirmation directly to the authority responsible for civil status.

 Documents required